nucypher/nucypher/docs/source/architecture/staking_contracts.rst

       It is recommended to use a multisig, DAO or other decentralization governance mechanism.

-* *Worker Owner* - the Worker address, controlled by the owner of the pool, that runs a node on behalf of the staking pool and receives a percentage of NU staking rewards.
-The Worker Owner is specified when contract created cannot be subsequently modified.
+* *Worker Owner* - the owner of the Worker that runs on behalf of the staking pool; only this address can withdraw the worker's collected fee
 * *Delegators* - the NU holders who deposit NU into the pooling contract.
-* *Administrator (Optional)* - controls contract upgrades which allows modification to all contract logic and behaviour.
+* *Administrator (Optional)* - oversees contract upgrades which allow modification to all contract logic and behaviour.
 This role only applies when the contract is upgradeable and the OpenZeppelin's ``Proxy`` contract is utilized.